ivandardi/simple-matrix/README.md

 # Matrix-rs: A generic matrix library in Rust

 ## Who, What & Why?
+- *Who?*
 	- I am a French student that is interested in programming (and in Rust since a couple months).
+- *What?*
-- It is a matrix library written that has no intention to be *the best*.
+	- It is a matrix library in Rust that has no intention to be *the best*.
+- *Why?*
 	- To be better in Rust and discover some of its numerous aspects.

 ### Disclaimer
 This has no intention to be a somewhat *professional library*, so expect: